Skip to content

 Why UniRTM?

-1. Lightning Fast: Written in Go, it avoids the slow startup times of Bash/Ruby-based tools.
+1. 100% Native (Lightning Fast): Written purely in Go.
+No external bash plugins, no python dependencies.
+It avoids the slow startup times and brittleness of Bash/Ruby-based tools.

-3. Cross-Platform: Windows, macOS, and Linux are all treated as first-class citizens.
+4. Cross-Platform: Windows, macOS, and Linux are all treated as first-class citizens with pre-compiled native binaries.

-4. All-in-One: Replaces your tool manager, .env loaders (like direnv), and task runners (like make).
+5. All-in-One: Replaces your tool manager, .env loaders (like direnv), and task runners (like make), while exposing a built-in MCP server for AI Agents.

 1. Install UniRTM